Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/blobmanagementoptions/istemporaryfilesallowed/_index.md

 ## isTemporaryFilesAllowed()  method

- This property defines if temporary files can be created while working with BLOBs, what greatly decreases  the memory consumption but requires permissions to create files.
- All files will be deleted after work with the presentation will be finished.
+ Set that using of temporary files is not allowed to optimize memory consumption while working with large amounts of data during presentation's lifetime.
+If false, OutOfMemoryException can be thrown.

 ### Returns
 boolean